General Data Protection Regulations from 22 May 2018 Last Updated: 9 December 2022

 What personal information do we collect about you?

 We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
-This information includes your name, contact details, family details, CV’s, identification documents, educational records, work history, employment status and references.
+This information includes your name, contact details (address, email, telephone number), workplace, job title, IP address, family details, CV’s, identification documents, educational records, work history, employment status, and references.

-We sometimes also collect sensitive personal information about you, such as details of criminal convictions and ethnic origin [insert any additional sensitive personal information categories required].
+We sometimes also collect sensitive personal information about you, such as details of criminal convictions and/or ethnic origin.
 We only collect sensitive personal information from you, and further process this data, where you have given your explicit consent or otherwise where permitted by law.

 Where do we collect personal information about you from?